Astrocytic Ion Dynamics: Implications for Potassium Buffering and Liquid Flow: Influence of glial buffering on neuronal activity

 Whereas Figs.~\ref{fig:Dynamical-repertoire}A and B illustrate the interplay between neuronal activity and $\left[K^{+}\right]_{E}$, Fig.~\ref{fig:Dynamical-repertoire}C shows more directly the effect that astrocytes may have on neurodynamics.
 Here, the neuron received no external input.
 When the astrocyte had the default parametrization, $\left[K^{+}\right]_{E}$ was maintained at a low level, and the neuron was at rest (red lines).
 However, when we modelled astrocytic dysfunction as a reduction in the astrocyte's Na\textsuperscript{+}/K\textsuperscript{+}-pump rate, $\left[K^{+}\right]_{E}$ increased, and drove the neuron into periodic bursting.
 This bursting behaviour, also encountered in another model of neuron-glia interaction \cite{cressman_influence_2009}, was previously observed in experiments and has been interpreted as relevant to some types of epilepsy \cite{jensen_role_1997,ziburkus_interneuron_2006}.
 Further, in human epilepsy patients it has been found that the overall activity of NaKATPase is reduced \cite{grisar_contribution_1992}, consistent with the results in Fig.~\ref{fig:Dynamical-repertoire}, showing that neurons are more likely to fire spontaneous discharges, go into depolarization block or display bursting behaviour when the glial sodium-potassium pump rate was reduced.

 Fig.~\ref{fig:Dynamical-repertoire} just showed a few illustrative examples on how K\textsuperscript{+} buffering can be relevant for neurodynamics.
 For a more thorough analysis of this, we refer to the original publication \cite{oyehaug_dependence_2011}, where we presented a bifurcation analysis that systematically mapped out how different neuronal firing states depended on variations in selected model parameters.
-In the following, we direct our focus towards the glial K\textsuperscript{+} buffering process as such.
+In the following, we direct our focus towards the main topic of this book chapter, i.e., on the glial K\textsuperscript{+} buffering process as such.